ray-project/ray/doc/source/serve/deployment.rst

 service using ``serve.start(detached=True)``.
 In this case, the Serve instance will continue to run on the Ray cluster even after the script that calls it exits.
-If you want to run another script to update the Serve instance, you can run another script that connects to the Ray cluster and then calls :mode:`serve.connect <ray.serve.connect>`.
+If you want to run another script to update the Serve instance, you can run another script that connects to the Ray cluster and then calls :mod:`serve.connect <ray.serve.connect>`.
 Note that there can only be one detached Serve instance on each Ray cluster.

 Deploying a Model with Ray Serve
 ================================